Here I am on a snowy morning drinking one of my favorite delicious morning meal replacement smoothies!

 In short, yes, you can, and it is encouraged as long as you have consulted with a nutritionist and come up with a recipe that will give you the best bang for your buck and generate a fantastic smoothie.

-The following are the top 5 supplements that Kim will add to her smoothies.
+The following are the top 5 supplements that I add to my smoothies.

 Spirulina is rich in protein, iron, and vitamin B, and provides other valuable nutrients such as beta-carotene, vitamin E, manganese, zinc, copper, and selenium.